The NMC is committed to developing and implementing an effective system of revalidation for nurses and midwives

 The system of revalidation that we adopt must contribute to our core regulatory purpose which is public protection.
 We aim to deliver a proportionate, risk-based and affordable system that will provide greater public confidence in the professionals regulated by the NMC.
 It is also important that revalidation raises standards of care and promotes a culture of continuous improvement amongst nurses and midwives.

-To build on our previous extensive engagement with stakeholders, we have now begun a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.
+To build on our previous extensive engagement with stakeholders, we are running a public consultation on how revalidation can be applied in practice to ensure that it will work for all the people on the register.

-This is part one of a two part, six month public consultation, which will run from January until July 2014.
+There are two parts to the six month public consultation, which will run from January until July 2014.
+Part one closed on 31 March 2014.

 The consultation as a whole will also address revising the NMC’s Code.
 Our Code sets out the standards of good nursing and midwifery practice.

-In part one we are focusing our consultation on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
+In part one we focused our consultation on how the proposed model of revalidation can be implemented in a variety of employment settings and scopes of practice.
 This will help ensure the system we launch in December 2015 is flexible and fit for purpose.
-We will also use this part of the consultation to gather information to draft a revised NMC Code and develop guidance for revalidation.
+We also used this part of the consultation to gather information to draft a revised NMC Code and develop guidance for revalidation.

 We want to hear from individuals and organisations across the four countries of the UK, such as: